KnownStormChaser/master-weather-model-list/models/ensemble_models/global/mogreps-g.md

   - precipitation
   - pressure
 - Ensemble mean and spread
-- Uncertainty guidance for medium-range forecasting
+- Medium-range forecast uncertainty guidance

 ---

 ## Relationship to other models
-MOGREPS-G is the ensemble companion to the UK Met Office’s **Global Deterministic Model (UKMO Global)**.
+MOGREPS-G is the ensemble companion to the **UK Met Office Global Deterministic Model**.

-The openly available data represents a **subset** of the full operational ensemble.
+The openly available data represents a **subset of the full operational ensemble**, with reduced parameter availability.

 ---

 ## Data availability
 - **Is the data free?** Yes (Open Data subset)
 - **Is the data downloadable?** Yes
-- **Data formats:** GRIB2
+- **Data formats:** NetCDF (CF-compliant)
 - **Official download location:**
   https://registry.opendata.aws/met-office-global-ensemble/

 ---

 ## Notes
-MOGREPS-G is used operationally by the UK Met Office to assess forecast uncertainty and supports probabilistic decision-making.
+MOGREPS-G runs four times daily, with all cycles producing forecasts out to 8 days.

-Users should note that only a reduced subset of parameters and resolution is publicly available.
+Ensemble output should be interpreted probabilistically rather than as deterministic forecasts.

 ---